Why do I need a sight classification?

 To make sure everything goes smoothly when getting a classification, follow these simple steps:

-- Book an appointment with an eye consultant or optician
+- Book an appointment with an eye consultant or optician.
+N.B. there may be a cost to have the sight test, please check on booking.

-- Take this form and introduction letter for the Ophthalmologist or Optometrist and any lenses you use to your appointment; even lenses not used for sport.
+- It is vital that the Ophthalmologist or Optometrist read the form fully and the introduction letter.
+Please ensure any lenses you use are taken to your appointment; even lenses not used for sport.

 - Check that the optician has completed the acuity and field tests.
 We need both of these to be completed!
 Please ensure print out of field tests are attached.